-Tom Bombadil is not the Witch King of Angmar and there was not secret meeting.
+Tom Bombadil is not the Witch King of Angmar and there was no secret meeting

 Contents